AWS IAM Best Practices – Least Privilege & MFA

 • Roles can be used to provide access to almost all the AWS resources.

-• Permissions provided to the User through the Role can be further restricted per user by passing an optional policy to the STS request.
-This policy cannot be used to elevate privileges beyond what the assumed role is allowed to access
+• Permissions provided to the User through the Role can be further restricted per user by passing an optional session policy to the STS request.
+This session policy cannot be used to elevate privileges beyond what the assumed role is allowed to access.

 Resource-based Policies